 - Incorporate graphs and other graphical mediums to convey complex information.

-We pride ourselves on assisting clients increase their win rate for government tenders.
+We pride ourselves on assisting clients to increase their win rate for government tenders.
 Our team has experience drafting tenders across a range of industries, from defence, to equipment supply and biomedical.
 We are available on a 24/7 basis on 0410 448 770 and provide a responsive and flexible service.

 State government tenders often require you to provide extensive paperwork, including support documentation and answers to complex project management questions.
 We have experience drafting State Government tenders across Australia including in Victoria, Western Australia (WA), New South Wales (NSW), Queensland (QLD), Northern Territory (NT) South Australia (SA), Western Australia (WA) and the ACT.